Warfighter Expeditionary Medicine and Treatment

-The Combat Trauma and Acute Rehabilitation Project Management Office was formed in July 2018, with the end goal of fielding U.S. Food and Drug Administration-cleared or approved medical devices, drugs, and biologics that fulfill the unmet requirements identified by the Service end user.
+The Warfighter Expeditionary Medicine and Treatment Project Management Office was formed in July 2018 as the Combat Trauma and Acute Rehabilitation PMO, with the end goal of fielding U.S. Food and Drug Administration-cleared or approved medical devices, drugs, and biologics that fulfill the unmet requirements identified by the Service end user.
 This is accomplished either through the development of a new capability or by improving upon existing capabilities.

 Our focus areas include hemorrhage detection and control, improving organ support, advancing soft and hard tissue treatment and repair, managing sensory organ damage, and the enabling technologies needed to support these advancements.

 - Hemorrhage Detection and Control: This focus area aims to develop solutions to both detect internal hemorrhage and control hemorrhage in situations where normal methods of controlling hemorrhage are not effective.
 These solutions are needed at all roles of care, from point of injury back to the field hospital.
 The goal is to develop tools that will increase the survivability of the leading cause of death for Service Members in combat.

 - Organ Support: This focus area aims to develop strategies to improve the outcomes of critically injured Warfighters.
 In a prolonged field care setting, multiple organ injury will be expected as a complication.
 Products focused on supporting the organs in a field environment, with the ability to move with the Service Member as they return to a role of care 4, will be an essential component in addressing and preventing the onset of complications.